icmoore/syscoin-tex/README.md

 ```
 > brew install mactex texmaker
 ```
 Depending on system, this installation could take up to several hours.
-To open texmaker, goto Applications folder and navigate to select tex file in repos (ie, via File | Open in main menu)
+Once installed, open texmaker and goto Applications folder and navigate to select tex file in repos (ie, via File | Open in main menu)